edkazar/MentorSystemUWPWebRTC/README.md

 ## Installing

+### Miscellaneous

+* The system was tested in two different Windows 10 PCs with in-built touch capabilities, and on three different Windows 10 PCs connected to a touch disply.
+* The installation time of the Mentor System is of less than 5 minutes.
+When combined, the installation time of the entire STAR platform is less than 15 minutes.

 ### Prerequisites

-A PC with a touch display (built-in or connected to one).
+A computer with Windows 10, version 10.0.17763 or equivalent.
+Additionally, PC requires a touch display (built-in or connected to one).
 If the PC used for this system does not have a touch display, the "Draw Lines" functionality will not properly work.

 ### Getting Started